CheesymoonBrainstorms/Godot-Installer/README.md

 ## ⚠️ This repository has been archived ⚠️
-#### This repository has been archived because a similar repository will be made.
-I am currently working on a "Bash Binary Installer".
+This repository has been archived because **it's just not worth it**
----

 # Unofficial Godot installer for Ubuntu Desktop

-### This is an unofficial Godot installer for Ubuntu and probably all other Linux distros that use the GNOME DE  (IDK I NEVER TESTED).
+This is an unofficial Godot installer for Ubuntu and probably all other Linux distros that use the GNOME DE  (IDK I NEVER TESTED).

 ## Why did i create this